MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY 2019

 So the best approach is to skip the character greetings and trick-or-treats–or delay them until after the fireworks–and spend the first part of the evening on rides.

-Do rides until just before the 10.15p fireworks show and watch it.
+Do rides until 30 minutes or so before the 10.15p fireworks show, head to the hub then, and watch it.

 Now try trick-or-treating or character meets.
 Then see the second (11.15p) parade and the midnight Hocus Pocus show.

-It’s quite expensive–for a family of four, more than $300, and even over $400 on many dates.
+It’s quite expensive–for a family of four, well over $300, and even over $400 on many dates.
 And it’s just a five hour show (7p to midnight)–though Disney unofficially lets you in starting at 4p.

-Yet the fireworks are among the best Disney World offers, the parade is a hoot, the rides have short lines…and the costumes are fun!
+Yet the fireworks, while not I think as good as prior shows, are among the best Disney World offers, the parade is a hoot, the rides have short lines…and the costumes are fun!